 - LTCP for Beargrass Creek Region developed. - LTCP for the Ohio River North and Ohio River West Regions developed. - System Flow Monitoring and Sampling: Setup at selected CSO outfalls. - Evaluated localized surface flooding issues: Evaluations at various locations throughout the CSS that were typically a result of limited inlet capacity. - CDS Unit at CSO050 for S&F control: Constructed and installed a CDS which is a liquids-solids separation technology typically used for stormwater management.
-The facility began operations in February 1998 and is used for S&F control.

-- Wheeler Avenue CSO/Flood Control Basin: Constructed the basin to provide flooding relief for the area and to reduce overflows at CSO015.
+The facility began operations in February 1998 and is used for S&F control. - Wheeler Avenue CSO/Flood Control Basin: Constructed the basin to provide flooding relief for the area and to reduce overflows at CSO015.
 The project was accomplished by constructing a 4.9 MG flood control basin, constructing a 553,000-gallon CSO Basin inside the flood control basin, providing 1.1 MG of storage in the 78-inch combined sewer, regulating the rate of flow to the Mill Creek Trunk and preventing the Mill Creek Trunk from backing up into the area.
 The conveyance pipe for Wheeler Avenue storage basin is operated as part of the RTC System.
-The RTC component of the Wheeler Avenue storage basin conveyance was completed in December 2008. - Plumbing Modification Program: Implemented on a countywide basis.
+The RTC component of the Wheeler Avenue storage basin conveyance was completed in December 2008.

+- Refer to Volume 2, Chapter 5, and Volume 3 Chapter 5 for detailed overflow volume, frequency and project information - Plumbing Modification Program: Implemented on a countywide basis.
 The Plumbing Modification Program was initially intended to provide protection to designated critical areas in the CSS experiencing chronic problems due to basement backups.
 A major accomplishment was the minimization of public health concerns resulting from the combined and sanitary sewer systems backing up into customer basements.
 The program resulted in the removal of downspouts directly connected to the CSS thereby reducing storm flow into the CSS.
 To-date over 8,100 backflow prevention devices have been installed.
 This program is currently being implemented on a priority area and evaluated need basis.

-1.6.1.3 December 1998 to December 2008
+1.6.1.3 December 1998 to September 2009